 Produced by Stageworks Northwest

-This is a romantic comedy about the first dates of people that meet online.
-There are four individual dates involving two women and two men and their brains.
+This is a romantic comedy about a series of four first dates of people that meet online.

 If you have an interest in producing "Maybe This Time", please contact me to discuss royalty options.
 I will make it easy on any company that wants to do it.
 It is a logistically simple play to put on as it only requires one uncomplicated set.
 In the 5 different versions up to this point, all of the casts and theaters have enjoyed and profited from its' productions.
 I hope yours will also.